Our majors and minors often elect to do a 3-6 credit hour internship (ANT 462) during their junior or senior year.

-There are also opportunities available for students to do independent studies projects (Ant 499) with faculty members.
-Check with faculty members you might be interested in working with about these opportunities.
+There are also opportunities available for students to do Independent Study projects (ANT 499) with faculty members.
+Check with faculty members you might be interested in working with about any opportunities.

-Independent Studies Opportunities:
+Independent Studies Opportunities

 Interested in working in the anthropology lab?
 Our archaeologists and biological anthropologist often offer research opportunities working in the lab.
 Contact Dr. Ramsay about working on plant remains from ancient sites in the Mediterranean, Dr. Rawlings on examining animal and human bones from archaeological sites, and Dr. Smith about any on-going projects related to the local Frost Town site and the summer fieldschool.